ibm-cloud-docs/mqcloud/learn/mqoc_qm_versions.md

 The new revision will automatically become the default selection for new queue manager deployments, and existing queue managers will be notified that they have a specified time window in order to update to the latest revision.

 The update notification will be displayed on the **Queue managers** list view where an information text box will appear above the list of queue managers.
-An icon will also appear next the **Version** field of applicable queue managers.
+An icon will also appear next to the **Version** field of applicable queue managers.
 Hovering over the information icon will reveal the date by which the queue manager should be updated.

 ![Image showing a queue manager update is available, list view](../images/mqoc_qm_update_available.png)